Z32GCKv5 vs R33GCK-Factory

 The only real complaint of the Z32 Gearbox Conversion Kit is the shifter.
 When using the Z32 gearbox there was this seesaw conundrum:

 - Pleasant shifter position = unpleasant shifter feel + no need to cut metal

 - Unpleasant shifter position = pleasant shifter feel + cut metal

-We chose to have the pleasant shifter position and NOT cut metal by moving the factory set up.
+We chose to have the pleasant shifter position and NOT cut metal by moving the factory shifter set up.
 Feedback from many customers say it takes a week or two to get used to the new shifter feel and many like the way you can slam the 1st to 2nd gear change whilst disliking the 4th to 5th change.
 But some people just don't like it full stop.
 Fair enough.
 No argument here.
-For those people you can have the pleasant shifter feel by using the standard Z32 shifter set up - just bear in mind that the shifter will sit 60mm (~2.5") too far back, you'll have to cut metal out of the chassis, have a huge gaping hole, and you'll need to dog leg the shifter.
+For those people you can have the pleasant shifter feel by using the standard Z32 shifter set up - just bear in mind that the shifter will sit 60mm (~2.5") too far back, you'll have to cut metal out of the chassis, have a huge gaping hole where the shifter is meant to be, and you'll need to dog leg the shifter.

 BTW dog legging also produces an unpleasant shifting feel too where the gearknob moves significantly in the Z-axis.

 Z32GCK installed in an S13: The shifter position isn't factory perfect, but still fits better than any other conversion out there